thoughtspot/thoughtspot.github.io/_faq/faq.md

 To learn more about modeling data see [modeling data]({{ site.baseurl }}/admin/data-modeling/data-modeling-settings.html#) in this documentation.

-### How do I track progress of current index build?

-If you are an administrator, you can use the **Admin > System Health > Overview** page to see the number of tables currently being indexed.
-You can also review the

 ### How do I display the features used in my cluster configuration?

 1. Log into the ThoughtSpot cluster as the `admin` user.